Douglass Adair Memorial Award — Winners (1972–2012)

 Richard L. Morton Award — Winners (1986–2012)

-The Omohundro Institute of Early American History and Culture’s Richard L. Morton Award recognizes a distinguished article by an author in graduate study at the time of submission.
-First established in 1986, the award honors Richard L. Morton, founding editor of the journal’s Third Series, respected teacher for forty years at the College of William and Mary, and an important colonial American historian.
-The annual prize is a selection of books from the Institute’s list.
+The Omohundro Institute of Early American History and Culture’s Richard L. Morton Award recognizes a distinguished article by an author in graduate study at the time of final submission.
+Offered since 1986, the prize honors the founding editor of the William and Mary Quarterly’s third series.
+Richard Morton was a respected teacher for forty years at the College of William & Mary and a leading colonial historian of his time.

 Mary Maples Dunn Prize — More information

-The Mary Maples Dunn Prize will honor the best article in early American women’s history by an untenured scholar published in the William and Mary Quarterly that uses gender as a primary analytical category.
+The Mary Maples Dunn Prize honors the best article in early American women’s history by an untenured scholar published in the William and Mary Quarterly that uses gender as a primary analytical category.